nhuquynhle22/Crime_Rates_vs_City_Budgets/technology.md

 We have decided to use Postgres to manage the databases.

 ## Machine learning
 Machine learning will be built using Scikit.
+Unsupervised learning with a linear regression model will be utiliezed.

 ## Dashboard
 The dashboard will be created using Tableau.